jcb91/IPython-notebook-extensions-wiki/Home.md

-The IPython notebook allows extending it's functionality (i.e. what you do in the Browser) using extensions written in Javascript.
+The IPython notebook functionality (i.e. what you do with the Browser) can be extended using Javascript extensions.
 This repository contains a collection of such extensions.
 The maturity of the provided extensions may vary, please create an issue if you encounter any problems.

 #Overview
 The repository is organized in different categories: